Bonding Requirements and Damages from Wrongful Entry of an Injunction

 Section 5/11-110 of the Illinois Code of Civil Procedure authorizes the court to impose damages on the plaintiff for injuries from a wrongfully issued preliminary injunction.
 Damages can include litigation costs incurred to overturn the injunction, plus attorneys’ fees.

 To dissolve an injunction based on alleged wrongful issuance, the defendant must make a sworn motion that identifies the grounds constituting wrongfulness, and must explain the damages caused by the injunction and amount of claimed damages.
 If the court grants this motion but does not award the defendant all of its claimed damages, the defendant may still recover the injunction bond if there had been a bond required.

 The emergency and injunctive relief attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting injunction claims in the federal and state Chancery courts in Illinois in a wide variety of business dispute lawsuits.
 We are knowledgeable regarding the changes and complexities of injunction law and prepared to devote substantial time to the matter on an emergency basis.
 We are committed to fighting for our clients' rights in injunction and emergency business relief cases at both the trial and appellate court levels.
 We have successfully defended or prosecuted scores of injunctions and then won on appeal in the expedited appeals that often follow injunction decisions.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated business separation, accounting and breach of fiduciary duty case for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.